Brennan Poole: 2022

+2023

+Poole would return to G2G in 2023 in the No. 46, making his season debut at Las Vegas, finishing 33rd after suffering issues with the gearing.
+He would return later in the season at Kansas to pick up a very solid twentieth place finish after running as far up as seventh under caution and even in the top-fifteen under green at certain points in the race, a milestone achievement for the G2G team up to that point, the finish to date would also be G2G's best finish ever outside of superspeedway races.
+He would return the next week at Darlington.

-NASCAR Cup Series
+Cup Series

 2020

 On December 11, 2019, Poole announced he would race full-time for Premium Motorsports in the No. 15 in the NASCAR Cup Series for 2020.

-On February 3, 2020, Poole announced at the NASCAR Hall Of Fame that Spartan Mosquito Eradicators as a primary sponsor through their Spartan GO! line of products and R.E.D. would join him as an associate sponsor both for 17 races starting at the Daytona 500 which would also include the Bluegreen Vacations Duel and NASCAR All-Star Race.
+On February 3, 2020, Poole announced at the NASCAR Hall Of Fame that Spartan Mosquito Eradicators as a primary sponsor through their Spartan GO! line of products and R.E.D. would join him as an associate sponsor both for seventeen races starting at the Daytona 500 which would also include the Bluegreen Vacations Duel and NASCAR All-Star Race.

 In September, Poole was replaced by J. J. Yeley in the No. 15 for the Bass Pro Shops NRA Night Race due to sponsorship reasons, though he remained with the team.
 At the time, Poole was 32nd in points.

-In the 2020 YellaWood 500 at Talladega Superspeedway on October 4, Poole earned his career best Cup Series finish.
-He crossed the line in 11th, but finished 9th due to penalties issued against Matt DiBenedetto and Chris Buescher.
+In the 2020 YellaWood 500 at Talladega Superspeedway on October 4, Poole earned his career-best Cup Series finish.
+He crossed the line in eleventh but finished ninth due to penalties issued against Matt DiBenedetto and Chris Buescher.

+2023

+On April 24, 2023. it was revealed on the entry list that Poole would make his return to the NASCAR Cup Series at Dover Motor Speedway that weekend piloting the No. 15 for Rick Ware Racing due to the recent suspension of driver Cody Ware.
+Poole had also driven for RWR in his lone Cup Series season in 2020 after racing returned from COVID in May, where RWR had bought the team Premium Motorsports, which was the team Poole was running for at the time.

+Poole would start 34th after qualifying was rained out and would work his way up to 31st on lap 81 battling with Austin Dillon for the 30th position when Ross Chastain entered in behind him going into turn 1 to punt him off the track washing back up into the wall collecting Kyle Larson along with him, he would finish 33rd.
+Poole would state post-race, "he needs his butt whooped" to analyst Jamie Little.
+He would also reveal in other interviews he’d be returning to the car the next week at Kansas and hoped to have it turn into more starts if possible.

+2025

+On June 17, 2025, it was announced that Poole will drive the No. 44 Chevrolet for NY Racing Team at Pocono Raceway.